Inventium/rubymacros.com/source/content/_string_substitution.html.md

 To reiterate, it's better not to have to handle this stuff yourself.
 If you're using a string-based macro system, you either have to make do with limited capabilities, or you run smack into all these hard parsing problems, and you'll break your pick on it pretty quickly.
-This stuff makes parsing xml with regular expressions look easy.